 Top-quality solar panels come with a price premium.
 So here’s a run-down of solar panel quality and cost:

 - Dubious quality: Brands without a track record.
+Or no brand at all.
 These often produce less power than specified, especially as the years go on.
 Not worth the risk.

 - Good quality: Good quality solar panels don’t have to be super-expensive.
 You can also get decent warranty cover at a medium price.